Skip to main content

 • Reduce data maintenance complexity

-2. Is the delete operation physical deletion or logical deletion?
+2. Is the delete operation a physical delete or logical delete?

-This solution uses a "disassociation" approach, setting the child table's foreign key field to null instead of physically deleting records.
-If physical deletion is needed, the delete processing section of the cloud function can be modified to use model.modelName.delete().
+This solution uses an "unlink association" approach, setting the child table's foreign key field to null, rather than physically deleting records.
+If physical deletion is needed, you can modify the delete handling part in the cloud function to use model.modelName.delete().